 - Where there is a potential copyright conflict with another reading in the CMD database, you will still see the item in your dashboard but the status will show as Pending.
 This request has been sent to CMD staff who will investigate and will contact you if necessary."
 No further action is necessary.
 The CMD staff will activate the request if possible or contact you if this cannot be done immediately.

-Readings you may have reactivated for Semester 1 will not be available until the 27th February.
-Readings you have reactivated for future dates will also not be available until the start date you have chosen.
+- Readings reactivated for future dates will not be available until the start date you have chosen